Paul Le Roux: Assassination of Noimie Edillor

 Part-time real estate broker Noimie Edillor was married to a Filipino customs officer (because of this, some sources incorrectly refer to her as a customs agent) and allegedly worked for La Plata Trading.
 She allegedly accepted a bribe to help smuggle goods through customs, but did not keep her part of the deal.
 Hunter hired assassins who put her under surveillance at home, thus discovering she worked as a real estate agent.
 They posed as potential customers looking for rental property, selecting the one where they believed the murder would be easiest to carry out.
 They then asked to see that property again and shot her at the door on 23 June 2011.

 Her husband and sister refused to cooperate with authorities or answer questions from journalists.
-Following his arrest, Le Roux admitted to ordering the murder in court, but, due to a proffer agreement he has signed following his arrest, he cannot be prosecuted in the US.
-However, the Philippines' National Bureau of Investigation have announced that they will seek Le Roux's extradition and charge him with the crimes he committed under their jurisdiction.
+Following his arrest, Le Roux admitted to ordering the murder in court, but due to a proffer agreement he signed following his arrest, he cannot be prosecuted in the US.
+However, the Philippines' National Bureau of Investigation announced that they will seek Le Roux's extradition and charge him with the crimes he committed under their jurisdiction.